Best Juicing Recipes for Weight Loss (Here are 10 of them)

 Unlike leafy greens that have a strong flavor that can make you gag and vomit, red cabbage has more of a bitter and peppery flavor.

-Flaxseed was added to this recipe for protein and fiber.
+Flaxseed was added for protein and fiber.

 1 medium red cabbage